 Green Sea Turtle

-Adult male sea turtles live their entire lives at sea, but females return to land—to the same beach where they were born—once every two years or so to lay their eggs.
+Male sea turtles spend their entire lives at sea, but females return to the same beaches they were born on, once every two years or so, to lay eggs.

-Juvenile green sea turtles are carnivorous, feeding on jellies and other invertebrates.
-As adults, however, greens are the only herbivorous (vegetarian) species of sea turtle, feeding on sea grasses and algae.
+As juveniles, green sea turtles are carnivorous, feeding on jellies and other invertebrates.
+As adults they are strictly herbivores, feeding on sea grasses, algae and other vegetation.

-With a shell length of 3.5 feet and weighing up to nearly 400 pounds, green sea turtles are second in size only to the behemoth leatherback sea turtle.
+With a shell length of 3.5 feet and weighing upward of 400 pounds, green sea turtles are second in size only to the behemoth leatherback sea turtle.

-In many parts of their range, nesting is hindered or disrupted by coastal development and other human activities.
+In parts of their range, nesting is hindered by coastal development and other activities.
 After hatching at night, baby sea turtles find their way to the ocean by following the brightest horizon.
-Confused, many head towards the artificial lights of houses, hotels, or other structures and die before they reach the water.
+Confused, many head toward the artificial lights of houses, hotels or other structures and never reach the water.

-In recent years, many populations, including those in Florida and Hawaii, have been seriously affected by fibropapilloma.
-Turtles with this disease develop fleshy tumors on the skin and internal organs that can eventually impair vision, feeding, breathing, and other vital functions.
+Some populations suffer from fibropapilloma.
+Turtles with this disease develop fleshy tumors on the skin and internal organs that can impair vision, feeding, breathing and other vital functions.

-Raccoons, foxes, dogs, seabirds, and ghost crabs prey upon turtle eggs.
-Young sea turtles are eaten by seabirds, crabs, and carnivorous fish.
+Raccoons, foxes, dogs, seabirds and ghost crabs prey upon turtle eggs.
+Juveniles are eaten by seabirds, crabs and carnivorous fish.
 Adults may be eaten by tiger sharks.
 Humans, however, pose the greatest threat due to harmful fishing practices, nesting beach destruction, pollution and turtle harvesting.